 Mandarin oranges thought to have originated in South-Eastern tropical forests of China.
 Today, it is widely grown in many parts of the world, as far as California, the Philippines (Dalanghita), and South Africa (naartjie in Afrikaans) as an important commercial crop.

 Tangerine tree is smaller than orange, with slender branching and foliage-deep-green leaves with pointed ends.
 The fruit is flat, small compared to "Navel" or "Valencia" oranges.
 Its loose, deep-orange color skin (pericarp) can be peeled rather easily.
 Inside, it features an extensive fibrous pith, which is loosely attached to the inner skin and edible arils.
 An average-sized fruit has 8-10 juicy segments (arils).

 |Tangelos.
-Note for deep-orange color fruits with nipple-like knob at the top end.
-Photo courtesy: Muffet|
+Note for deep-orange color fruits with a nipple-like knob at the top end.
+Photo: Muffet|

 Several hybrid varieties of tangerines exist:

 Tangelos, also known as honeybells, are a hybrid between tangerine and orange (Citrus sinensis) or grapefruit (Citrus paradisi).
 Tangelos, like tangerines, have loose skin and juicy sweet-flavored arils.
 They are distinguished from oranges by a characteristic knob at the stem end of the fruit.